(Picture by Ilkka Kallio)

 “Right, that’s it!
 If that tumour on your forehead grows any bigger we’re taking you to the A&E and that’s that!”

 Of course I know why.
 It’s because of shame.
 It’s this absolute horseshit about mental health issues being something shameful.
-One people in four experience them, it could happen to ABSOLUTELY ANYONE but still it’s somehow deeply shameful.
+One in four people experience them.
+It could happen to ABSOLUTELY ANYONE but still it’s somehow deeply shameful.

 Let us digress for a memory that I have of sitting at the inner courtyard of the ward on a sunny afternoon.
 A new depressed lady had just arrived.
 We’ll call her Lucy.